weihuacern/grpc_playground/README.md

 ### Stage 1
 - Golang gRPC server and client: Complete
 - Python gRPC server and client: Complete
-- Java gRPC server and client: Working
+- Java gRPC server and client: Complete
 - NodeJS gRPC server and client: Working
 - An article to summary: Working